-That’s why these air fryer chicken thighs have become a firm favourite.
+That’s why these air fryer soy sauce chicken thighs have become a firm favourite.
 With their succulent meat and rich umami flavour, these chicken thighs are a crowd-pleasing option for any occasion.
-Follow the recipe below for a simple and mouthwatering recipe for air fryer soy sauce chicken thighs that will leave your taste buds wanting more.

-How to make these easy air fryer soy sauce chicken thighs recipe
+How to make air fryer soy sauce chicken thighs

 Chicken thigh recipes don’t come easier than this.
 Firstly, you need to get your chicken pieces and marinate them before putting the marinated chicken thighs in the air fryer basket and cooking them for around 20-25 minutes.
 That’s it — it really is that simple.